floooh/oryol/code/Modules/Core/README.md

 application subclass.
 While a state is active, an associated per-frame method is called which implements a frame's worth of work for the current application state.
-The only hard rule is that these callback methods must not block for more then a few dozen milliseconds (the usual frame budget is 16ms for a 60fps application, or 32ms for a 30fps app).
+The only hard rule is that these callback methods must not block for more then a few dozen milliseconds (the usual frame budget is 16ms or 32ms).

 Creating a new Oryol application starts with deriving from the App class and overriding the virtual state-callback methods which are called once per frame as long as this specific